0xuLiang/DeepSeek-shell-cli/README.md

 If you want to install it manually, all you have to do is:

-- Download the `deepseek.sh` file in a directory you want
+- Download the [`deepseek.sh`](https://raw.githubusercontent.com/0xuLiang/DeepSeek-shell-cli/master/deepseek.sh) file in a directory you want
-- Add the path of `deepseek.sh` to your `$PATH`.
+- Add the path to your `$PATH`.
 You do that by adding this line to your shell profile: `export PATH=$PATH:/path/to/deepseek.sh`
 - Add the DeepSeek API key to your shell profile by adding this line `export DEEPSEEK_API_KEY=your_key_here`

 ## Usage